 Using Whitening Toothpaste With Dental Veneers

-It does seem backwards, but whitening toothpastes are actually quite abrasive.
-On a normal tooth the abrasive nature of the toothpaste works to gently polish away surface stains.
+When maintained correctly, veneers will have a polished, glossy sheen that, while beautiful, isn’t as strong as enamel.
+On a normal tooth, the abrasive nature of whitening toothpaste works to gently polish away surface stains.
 On a veneer, however, whitening toothpaste wears down the glaze that protects the porcelain from stains.
 Damage to the glaze makes the porcelain much more susceptible to stains from coffee, wine or sodas.

-Well-done and well-maintained veneers should last a very long time.
+On average, well-done and well-maintained veneers should last a very long time.